 Another thing I love about this trail is the fact it’s flat!
 Yep, that’s right, no uphill hiking this time!
 It only takes just over an hour to walk the track without stopping, however, it’s a great place to stop and do some bird watching.

-Related Read: The Glenorchy Walkway is one of my favorite things to do in Glenorchy – find out what the rest are!
+Related Read: The Walkway is one of my favorite hikes in Glenorchy, you can find out what the rest are in my blog!

 7. Routeburn Track